 The major caveat is that for firewalls to stop the newest threats, the settings must be updated to recognize those threats.
 That’s a time and labor-intensive effort that many companies don’t have the resources for.
 They have the right tools in firewalls.
 What they lack is a team to continually update those firewalls with the best threat intelligence available.
 Firewall management puts that team in place so that companies can not just get secure but stay secure.

 Managed security service providers (MSSPs) offer firewall management as a service.
 Providers install firewalls wherever they’re required according to security best practices or company-specific compliance requirements.
 The MSSP then keeps the firewalls updated in response to emerging threats and evolving cybersecurity compliance requirements.
 Essential firewall protections never lapse that way.
 Just as importantly, the responsibility for keeping firewalls secure and compliant falls on someone besides the in-house security team.
 It’s a complete win-win.

 Major companies have the resources to actively manage firewalls in-house, but small and midsize companies do not.
 Firewall management closes this gap.
 Now any company can rely on formidable firewalls as the front lines of their cybersecurity and a cornerstone of their compliance.

-To take a deeper dive into the subject of firewall management and how it aligns with your requirements – today, tomorrow, and every day after – download our free whitepaper.
-Or contact us to schedule an assessment.
+To take a deeper dive into the subject of firewall management and how it aligns with your requirements - today, tomorrow, and every day after - Contact us to schedule an assessment.